UsabilityEngineering/SpeedClimbing/phase3/README.md

 quick and painless?, what can we improve?

 #### Task 2
-Task two is a new climber who
+Task two is a new climber who is trying out climbing for the first time.
+This task will help us figure out how the experience is for someone who is not only new to the interface but also climbing.